dawelab/CDH_Distribution_In_Maize/6_ClassifyAllData/README.md

 >2.
 This uses Kmeans clusters to class all experimental samples into Ab10 and N10 100 times.
 It requires that all the control samples be classed correctly.
 >3.
 This script merges all the individual files into a single output file.
 I ran it on the command line.
 >4.
 This is the final call file edited so that Ab10 = 1 and N10=0.
->7.
+>5. none
+>6.
 This uses a random forest model (ntrees=1000000) to assign Ab10 class.
 It requires that 65% of the decision trees report the same class and performs a PCA on the highest mean decreasing gini score variables (=2) to explore the ambigous classes.
->8.
+>7.
 This writes out the Ab10 classes and generates a few tables describing what Maize type Ab10 and the types occur in.

 3. This determines if all samples that were identified as N10 above are actually N10 or K10L2
 >1.
 This uses Kmeans clusters to determine if controls are N10 or K10L2.
 I am separating the heterozygous (1) and homozygous (2) controls because it improves the clustering.